rail5/autobuild/manual/autobuild.1.md

 -L, \--log

-    Write output to a specified log file/directory instead of to the terminal If the argument is a directory, create a new file with the name of the Job ID
+    Write output to a specified log file/directory instead of to the terminal.
+    If the argument is a directory, create a new file with the name of the Job ID.

 -r, \--remove-old-builds